 6. General conclusions and future perspectives

-This doctoral research successfully addressed its principal objectives, which were to (1) demonstrate the effectiveness of RS for mapping intertidal, (2) develop advanced methodologies for accurate vegetation classification and ecosystem monitoring, and (3) to investigate the capacity of RS to map ecosystem under biotic and abiotic pressures.
-This work underscore the potential of RS technologies in addressing ecological challenges in intertidal zones, including the impacts of climate change, anthropogenic pressures, and habitat fragmentation.
-By demonstrating improved accuracy in habitat classification, from seagrass discrimination to IAS mapping, this work highlights the critical role of multispectral and hyperspectral data in supporting biodiversity conservation and ecosystem resilience.
-The integration of ground-based, drone, and satellite observations proved pivotal in bridging spatial and temporal gaps, enabling a more comprehensive understanding of ecosystem dynamics.
+This doctoral research successfully addressed its principal objectives, which were to (1) demonstrate the effectiveness of RS for mapping soft-bottom intertidal vegetation at a multispectral resolution, (2) develop machine-learning algorithms for accurate vegetation classification and ecosystem monitoring, and (3) apply the methodology to map invasive species and analyse the effect of heatwaves on seagrass.
+This work underscores the potential of RS technologies in addressing ecological challenges in intertidal zones, including the impacts of climate change, anthropogenic pressures, and habitat fragmentation.
+By demonstrating improved accuracy in habitat classification, from seagrass discrimination to IAS mapping, this work highlights the critical role of multispectral and hyperspectral data in obtaining explicit spatial distribution maps of the main classes of intertidal vegetation.
+Integrating ground-based, drone, and satellite observations proved pivotal in bridging spatial and temporal gaps, enabling a more comprehensive understanding of ecosystem structure and dynamics.
 This concluding section reviews the key scientific advancements made through the application of RS to intertidal ecosystems, the challenges encountered, and future research directions.

 6.1 Macrophytes discrimination and associated challenges.

 This work has demonstrated the capability of multispectral RS when combined with sophisticated machine-learning techniques to differentiate between various types of intertidal vegetation, even among plants with similar pigment compositions.
 This capability was initially validated theoretically using a hyperspectral library degraded to the spectral resolution of several sensors.
 It was subsequently confirmed using a multispectral camera mounted on a drone.
 The distinction was particularly challenging between green macrophytes, such as seagrass and green macroalgae, which share similar pigment compositions and, consequently, spectral signatures.
-However, the slight variations in the spectral signatures of intertidal green macrophytes enabling this discrimination arises from differences in the proportions in which these pigments are present in each type of vegetation.
-Pigment concentrations adn ratios are not static over time following phenological cycles and impacted by stress conditions or may not be uniform within a species due to phenotypic variability, limiting the application of the method developed here to certain conditions.
-Despite this limitation, a key strength of the method lies in its development across a wide geographical range, open-source and use-case-driven design.
-The Drone Intertidal Substrate Classification of Vegetation (DISCOV) algorithm was developed to be dynamic and adaptable over time.
-The algorithm has been detailed in a scientific journal, with its complete code and training/validation dataset openly shared on GitHub (Oiry et al., 2024).
-This flexibility proved invaluable when applying the algorithm to a different use case: mapping the invasive Gracilaria vermiculophylla.
+However, slight variations in the spectral signatures of intertidal green macrophytes enable this discrimination to arise from differences in the proportions in which these pigments are present in each vegetation type.
+Pigment concentrations and ratios are not static over time following phenological cycles, are impacted by stress conditions, or may not be uniform within a species due to phenotypic variability, limiting the application of the method developed here to certain conditions.
+The classification method was developed across a wide geographical range, with the initial objective of discriminating among green macrophytes.
+The Drone Intertidal Substrate Classification of Vegetation (DISCOV) machine-learning algorithm was designed to be dynamic and adaptable, allowing continuous evolution over time.
+The algorithm is open-source, with its complete code and training/validation dataset shared on GitHub (https://github.com/SigOiry/; Oiry et al., 2024).
+This flexibility proved invaluable when adapting the algorithm to specifically target a species from a different class of intertidal vegetation: the invasive rhodophyte Gracilaria vermiculophylla.

-Interestingly, DISCOV v1.0 exhibited poor performance in identifying this red algae, despite its distinct and unique spectral signature attributed to the presence of phycocyanin and phycoerythrin.
+Interestingly, DISCOV v1.0 exhibited poor performance in identifying this red macroalgae, despite its distinct and unique spectral signature attributed to the presence of phycocyanin and phycoerythrin.
 The algorithm’s underperformance was traced to the lack of enough samples of this class in the original training dataset, causing confusion with other classes when encountering this specific spectral signature during prediction.
 This issue was promptly addressed by updating the model’s training dataset to include more red algae samples.
 The updated model outperformed the original version on the new dataset while maintaining nearly the same accuracy on the original dataset.
 Including a more diverse training dataset improved DISCOV’s performance across broader ecological contexts.
 Expanding the geographic and temporal range of data collection has been shown to enhance algorithm robustness and adaptability.
 By incorporating spectral data from multiple seasons and regions, the algorithm could better account for temporal variations in pigment concentrations and environmental factors, ensuring more reliable predictions across diverse conditions.

 6.2 Drone and Satellite Interactions